Guilherme774/Simple-Music-Player-React-Native/README.md

 👋 Hi There!

-📱 Thats my projects with React-Native and JavaScript
+📱 Thats my project with React-Native and JavaScript

-👨‍💻 This projects was made for study, and pratice.
+👨‍💻 This project was made for study, and pratice.
 You can use it for study too or for any other reason :)

 👦 Thanky You!
 God Bleese you.